PaluMacil/hothothot/README.md

         AmbientTemp (AMBIENT): ambient temperature (default 23)
         SourceTemp (SOURCE): temperature of heat source (default 100)
         Slices: the number of slices used (default 2500)
-    Graph: outputs data to csv for the given point (same parameters as TimePoint)
+    Graph: outputs to csv for the given point over time same parameters as TimePoint but device is set to CPU
     Help: displays this message

 Example: